lluang/adventure-in-core-logic/README.md

 Inspired by Adventure in Prolog

-Major changes between the original repository based on core.logic 0.7.4 and core.logic 1.x.
+Major changes between the original repository based on core.logic 0.7.4

+core.logic 0.8.5 integrated the 'pldb' name space which included a number of breaking changes.

 'defrel' moved to 'pldb/db-rel' and 'fact' moved to 'pldb/db-fact' and lots of other API changes in core.logic.

 getting_started.clj working, nani.clj a work in progress.